yunyunyang/wg-gesucht-api/README.md

 # WG-Gesucht API

-This project parses and retrieves the latest [WG-Gesucht](https://www.wg-gesucht.de/) ads, helping users find shared apartments and accommodation in Germany.
-It automates the search for new listings, making it easier for people to find suitable living spaces.
+A Python-based project that scrapes and interacts with the [WG-Gesucht](https://www.wg-gesucht.de/) website, which helps users find shared apartments and accommodation in Germany.

 ## Features